taijulsir/event-management/questions_and_answers.md

 #### Answer: B

 <i>Write your explanation here</i>
-In this code, the forEach method iterates over each element in the nums array.
+ Explanation: In this code, the forEach method iterates over each element in the nums array.
 Inside the callback function, there's a conditional statement if (num) that checks if the current element is truthy.
 Only the numbers 1, 2, and 3 are truthy, while 0 is falsy.

 So, for each of the three truthy elements (1, 2, and 3), the count variable is incremented by 1.
 Therefore, when you log count, it will be equal to 2 because there are two truthy elements in the array.
 </p>